kmaynardatvri/kmaynardatvri/README.md

 - 👋 Hi, I’m Ken Maynard @kmaynardatvri.
 I'm a software engineer at VRI.
 - 👀 I’m interested in C#, Services and Web Apps
 - 🌱 I’m currently learning source generators
-- 💞️ I’m looking to collaborate on reverse engineering databases in the C# data models
+- 💞️ I’m looking to collaborate on reverse engineering databases into C# data models
 - 📫 I can be reached via email at kmaynard at vricares dot com